LondonStory/Twitter-Analysis/README.md

 # Twitter analysis

-Codes and notebooks to scrape tweets, accounts' metadata and analyse textual contents by employing standard NLP pipelines.
+Codes and notebooks to scrape tweets, accounts' metadata and analyse textual contents by employing standard NLP techniques, like latent space text clustering.

-Contents:
+**Contents**

 1. [Scraping tweets, metadata associated with an account and replies to a particular tweet by using Twint](https://github.com/LondonStory/Twitter-Analysis/blob/main/twitter-scraping-using-twint.ipynb)